 This plateau is situated in the border region of Giresun and Trabzon provinces.
 It is one of the extensions of the Eastern Black Sea mountain range.
 It has an altitude of 2182 meters.
 The plateau is considerably crowded during the summer months.
 There are many pathways suitable for nature sports along the plateau route.
 It is one of the areas with rich mountaineering activities in the region.
 “Mount Sis Festivals” is organized on the 3rd Saturday of July every year.

-Paşakonağı Plateau, which reveals all shades of green, is located within the borders of Bulancak district.
+Paşakonağı Plateau (Paşakonağı Yaylası), which displays all shades of green, is located within the borders of Bulancak district.
 It is 1450 meters above sea level.
 Paşakonağı Plateau is famous for its yellow, purple, and white azaleas (rhododendrons), deep valleys, and waterfalls in these valleys.
-Natural beauties that can be appreciated in the plateau are Karasay Waterfall, Geçilmez Valley, Çiğseli Lake, and Kızılot Meadow.
+Natural beauties worth seeing in the plateau are Karasay Waterfall, Geçilmez Valley, Çiğseli Lake and Kızılot Meadow.

 Espiye Andoz Castle

 The Castle is located on a rocky peninsula to the east of Eynesil and 2 km from the district center.
-Current sources indicate that Eynesil Castle, which meets the blue of the sea, dates back to the Romans.
-The wall extending in the east-west direction in the middle of the castle divides the castle into two.
-In the middle of the wall, an opening of about two meters gives access to the castle on the seaside.
-There is a water cistern in the castle, and it is mentioned in old sources that there is a Church inside the castle.
+Current sources indicate that Eynesil Castle (Eynesil Kalesi), which meets the blue of the sea, dates back to the Romans.
+There is a water cistern in the castle, and it is mentioned in old sources that there is a church inside the castle.
 The historical castle welcomes its visitors today with its old appearance.

 Deliklitaş fascinates those who see it, attracting attention with its natural formation on the coast of Görele district of Giresun.
 Deliklitaş is remembered with many legends as well as its interesting appearance.